brson/brson.github.com/worklog.md

 # 2019-06-02

-- Clock in
 - 1:20 PM
 - Hacked on Rust in China
 - 3:35 PM
-- Hacked on Rust in China-
+- Hacked on Rust in China
 - 4:46 PM
-- Clock out

 # 2019-06-01

-- Clock in
 - 7:10 AM
 - Drafted rust in china blog post
 - 8:00 AM
-- Clock out
-- Clock in
 - 10:00 AM
 - Drafted rust in china blog post
 - 3:57 PM
-- Clock out

 # 2019-05-31